 Responsible volunteering in Namibia

-Climb the highest sand dunes in the world or descend to the bottom of Africa’s deepest canyon.
+Volunteer in Namibia – climb the highest sand dunes in the world or descend to the bottom of Africa’s deepest canyon.
 Explore the world’s driest desert and take time to appreciate the silence.
 Join one of our carefully selected wildlife volunteer projects in Namibia, or take part in a self-drive or off-the-beaten-track adventure!

 We offer tours and excursions, both guided or independent, to Namibia’s main attractions – the sand dunes of Sossusvlei, the wildlife spectacle that is Etosha National Park, the ancient Bushmen paintings at Twyfelfontein and of course, Swakopmund – Namibia’s coastal playground.
-We can also include some less well-known destinations – giving you the opportunity to experience the country as, or with, a local.
+We can also include some less well-known destinations, giving you the opportunity to experience the country as, or with, a local.

-Namibia is an incredible destination for family volunteers and travellers – take a look at our blog post – 10 reasons to take your family to Namibia, to give you some ideas!
+Namibia is an incredible destination for family volunteers and travellers.
+Take a look at our blog post – 10 reasons to take your family to Namibia, to give you some ideas!

 Namibia is a popular destination for eco-tourists, and was the first African country to incorporate protection of the environment into its constitution.
 Over 43% of Namibia’s land is under community management, and this sense of ownership over wildlife has encouraged people to use their resources sustainably.
 Wildlife is embraced as a complementary land use method, alongside agriculture and livestock herding – a true holistic conservation success story.